liquid-collective/security/README.md

 We welcome the community to review our code and report any bug or security vulnerability they discover.

-For more details, please, refer to the list [Vulnerability Disclosure Policy](VULNERABILITY_DISCLOSURE.md)
+For more details, please refer to the list [Vulnerability Disclosure Policy](VULNERABILITY_DISCLOSURE.md)